SeanKh/ScanSolveSudoku/README.md

 The code is divided into 3 major parts(Image Processing, ML, Backtracking algorithms):

-java files for Image Processing using OpenCV library files for the Classification work done files for the Backtracking algorithm implementations.
+-java files for Image Processing using OpenCV library -files for the Classification work done(models are in assets/*, usage is in */SudokuSolver/*) -files for the Backtracking algorithm implementations.

 apart from the general structure, the code is throughly documented.